-When two women claim the same painting, the portrait of a young girl entitled Irises, Zelda is tasked with investigating the painting’s history and soon finds evidence that one of the two women must be lying about her past.
-Before she can figure out which one it is and why, Zelda learns about the Dutch art dealer’s concealed collection.
+When two women claim the same portrait of a young girl entitled Irises, Zelda is tasked with investigating the painting's history and soon finds evidence that one of the two women must be lying about her past.
+Before she can figure out which one and why, Zelda learns about the Dutch art dealer's concealed collection.
 And that Irises is the key to finding it.

 Her discoveries make her a target of someone willing to steal - and even kill - to find the missing paintings.
 As the list of suspects grows, Zelda realizes she has to track down the lost collection and unmask a killer if she wants to survive.

-All of the amateur sleuth mysteries in the Zelda Richardson Mystery Series are stand-alone novels and can be read in any order:
+All four mysteries in the Adventures of Zelda Richardson series are stand-alone novels and can be read in any order.